Reviews You Can Rely On

 Durable Water Repellent Treatments

 The chemical coating of a durable water-repellent (DWR) treatment causes water to bead and roll off the treated material.
 Out of the box, DWR-treated models effectively keep the down dry and lofty in light rain.
 Unfortunately, these chemicals lose their effectiveness as the jacket is worn.
-Everyday use exposes the shell fabric to dirt and oils, causing spots on the jacket to “wet out,” especially on the back of the neck and shoulders.
+Every day use exposes the shell fabric to dirt and oils, causing spots on the jacket to “wet out,” especially on the back of the neck and shoulders.
 Regular cleaning prolongs the DWR treatment, and you can reapply DWR treatments with a product like Nikwax.

 Conclusion

-There are a vast number of down jackets available on the market today, with fill weights covering a wide range of seasons and intended uses.
+There are a vast number of down jackets on the market today, with fill weights that cover a wide range of seasons and intended uses.
 Headed on a summer alpine trip?
-Consider any number of excellent mid-weight options that offer warmth, but not too much so you don't overheat.
+Consider any number of excellent mid-weight options that offer warmth, but not too much, so you don't overheat.
 If you're headed to frigid environments, consider something heavier that'll retain your hard-earned body heat.
 Are you an ounce counter?
 There are some ultralight jackets that are great options when you need to keep your bag as light as possible.
 Rest easy knowing we've done the hard work for you; now all you need to do is choose the jacket that best fits your intended uses and budget.

 Sam Schild, Zach Lovell, and James Lucas